open-telemetry/opentelemetry-collector-contrib/exporter/datasetexporter/README.md

 The process of populating the serverHost attribute works as follows:

-If the `serverHost` attribute is specified and not empty in the log or trace, then it's used.
+* If the `serverHost` attribute is specified and not empty in the log or trace, then it is used.
-If the `serverHost` attribute is specified and not empty in the [resource](https://opentelemetry.io/docs/specs/otel/resource/sdk/), then it is used.
+* If the `serverHost` attribute is specified and not empty in the [resource](https://opentelemetry.io/docs/specs/otel/resource/sdk/), then it is used.
-If the `serverHost` attribute is not specified or empty, the value from the `server_host.server_host` setting is used.
+* If the `host.name` attribute is specified and not empty in the [resource](https://opentelemetry.io/docs/specs/otel/resource/sdk/), then it is used.
+* If the `server_host.server_host` setting is specified and not empty, then it is used.
-If the `serverHost` attribute is still not specified or empty, and the `server_host.use_host_name` setting is set to `true`, the `hostname` of the node is used as a fallback value.
+* If `server_host.use_host_name` setting is set to `true`, the `hostname` of the node is used.

 Make sure to provide the appropriate server host value in the `serverHost` attribute to ensure the proper functionality of DataSet and accurate handling of events.